 On 7th October 2023 a complex, sophisticated, and multi-modal assault was launched on southern Israel by Hammas, a so-called Palestinian ‘militant’ organisation, from within Gaza.
 There have been minor exchanges of fire with Hezbollah in Lebanon, another so-called ‘militant’ organisation, in the north of Israel.
 It has, so far, resulted in thousands of deaths and injuries, in both Israel and Gaza, the kidnapping of Israeli men women and children as hostages, and the retaliatory arrest and incarceration without trial of thousands of Palestinians within Israel itself and the Israeli-occupied territories.
 It has led me to wonder what (and who) might be behind it?

-Taking a step back, to allow a wider perspective, one wonders who, ultimately, will be the beneficiaries of this new war?
-For example, in the global context, it undoubtedly suits Vladimir Putin to have the west’s attention taken away from Ukraine, it also suits him to have munitions earmarked for Ukraine, and only a few days before reported to be scarce, to be diverted to support Israel.
-I would venture to speculate that this war also suits other Middle-East nations.
-Syria, for example, is a bedfellow of Russia and Putin and out of the rubble of their own civil war would like again to be a key player in the Middle East.
-Iran, for example, a theocratic state implacably opposed to the ‘West’ and the West’s client states like Israel, also has regional ambitions.
-As I write this there are indications of what may be attempts by either “side” to provoke an extension of the conflict into Lebanon.
+Taking a step back, to allow a wider perspective, one wonders who, ultimately, will be the beneficiaries of a new Middle-East war?
+For example, in the global context, it undoubtedly suits Vladimir Putin to have the west’s attention taken away from Ukraine, it also suits him to have munitions earmarked for Ukraine, only a few days before reported to be scarce, to be diverted to support Israel.
+I would venture to speculate that this war also suits some other Middle-East nations.
+Assad’s Syria, for example, is a bedfellow of Russia and Putin and out of the rubble of their own civil war would like again to be a key player in the Middle East.
+Iran, for example, a rigidly theocratic state implacably opposed to the ‘West’ and the West’s client states like Israel, also has regional ambitions.
+There are increasing indications of what may be attempts by either “side” to provoke an extension of the conflict into Lebanon.
 Hezbollah, based there, is a massively well armed and well trained organisation: a wholly different order of opponent of Israel from Hammas.
-Hezbollah has fired a few rockets into northern Israel, allegedly in support of Hammas.
-Israel has fired artillery and mounted air strikes into Lebanon in response.
-Israel has claimed their forces have intercepted (i.e. shot down) drones flying their territory.
+Since October 2023 Hezbollah has been firing a few rockets into northern Israel, allegedly in support of Hammas.
+Israel responds by firing artillery, some loaded with illegal white phosphorous, and mounted air strikes into Lebanon in response.
+Israel has claimed their forces have intercepted (i.e. shot down) drones flying from their territory, including from Yemen.
 There is also a largely unreported conflict on the so-called West Bank, where heavily armed illegal Israeli settlers, with the tacit (or actual) encouragement of the Israeli government, are intensifying ongoing raids into Palestinian/Arab lands and forcibly evicting the legal residents.
-It all feels, to me, like a deliberate series of provocations intended to justify a wider war – and to whose agenda?
+It all feels, to me, like a deliberate series of provocations intended to justify a wider war – and I wonder, to whose agenda?

-So, I would argue, it is not completely ridiculous to wonder whether the backers of both main actors in this war, Israel and “the Palestinians”, are being manipulated by others to create a situation that results in changes to the intractable conflict, for their own regional ambitions, and this is why the international response has been muted.
+I would argue, it is not completely ridiculous to ask whether the backers of both main actors in this war, Israel and “the Palestinians”, are being manipulated by others to create a situation that results in changes to the intractable conflict, for their own regional ambitions, and this is why the international response has been muted.
 While people on all sides are dying, apart from some appeals for restraint, the major governments are waiting to see how this plays to their overall strategy for the region.
 When considering such an apparently ludicrous and machiavelian idea it is helpful to review how, and why, it got this way.

 The creation of the state of Israel, a homeland for Jews, in the guilt-ridden aftermath of the second world war was (I contend) at best badly mishandled, at worst a mistake.
 The 1917 Balfour Declaration led to the creation of a national homeland for Jews, and this Wikipedia article bears some study. https://en.wikipedia.org/wiki/Balfour_Declaration.
 Critically it did not propose that a state of Israel would be established in all of the territory then known as Palestine, and it specifically said that the rights of the Palestinians, who then represented the vast majority of the population there, should be protected.
 Understandable in the recognition of the Nazi Holocaust (whose ghost has been raised by the present Israeli government), and the historic and historical oppression of Jews everywhere, the way in which it then happened by the forced appropriation of lands belonging to Palestinian Arabs planted the seeds of the present atrocities.
 Britain’s mandated control of Palestine was wrested from it by armed struggle with who we would now call Israelis but, at the time, we called terrorists: Irgun and, often known pejoratively as the Stern Gang, “Lehi”.
 Lehi was a Zionist paramilitary militant organization.
 Large swathes of what we now call the Middle East was colonised, mainly by Great Britain, France, Germany and Turkey, the major protagonists in the First World War, and the ‘redistribution’ of colonial ‘spoils’ after that war set the stage for what we now see.
 See this link for some more information: https://www.nam.ac.uk/explore/conflict-Palestine

-There are elements within the Israeli establishment, and having influence over the establishment, that would like to ethnically “cleanse”, and militarily sanitise Gaza, of Arabs: to replace the population with Israelis.
+There are elements within the Israeli establishment, and having influence over the establishment, that I believe would like to ethnically “cleanse”, and militarily sanitise, Gaza of Arabs: to replace the population with Israelis.
 Not many will say so openly, but for some Israelis the ideal solution would be to push the Gazan Palestinians into the sea, or over the border into Egypt.
-I would go further and say Gaza bears ironic and ugly comparison with the Jewish ghettos of eastern europe, and the inevitable consequences of that in the holocaust.
+I would go further and say Gaza bears ironic and ugly comparison with the Jewish ghettos of eastern europe, and the inevitable consequences of that in the so-called holocaust.
 Gaza has become a kind of concentration camp, and the suggested forced ‘evacuation’ of the populace for their own safety, is just another kind of Pogrom which should resonate with some Israeli Jews.
 The modern political and military rationale is that Gaza is an open sore threatening Israel.
 The political and economic rationale is that Israeli occupation and control of Gaza gives Israel uninterupted access to the Mediterranean from the border with Egypt in the south to Lebanon in the north.

 There has been worldwide reaction to the illegal killing of an African/American (George Floyd) by police in Minneapolis.
 In ordering my own thoughts about this issue, and the current unrest in and on behalf of the BAME communities about it, I have come to the troubling conclusion that I am an ‘ist’, or at least guilty of ‘ist’ behaviours – or ‘isms’.
 This realisation has helped me to understand, I hope to some extent, the institutional and inherent racism in my own country.